yashmodi9998/MyFitnessTracker/README.md

 // GET: Workout/Delete/5

-form that use to delete the workout
+form for user to delete the workout

  // POST: Workout/Delete/5